Last updated: April 8, 2026

 Glidr is a ski navigation app developed by NV-IT.
 We are committed to protecting your privacy.
 This policy explains what data we collect and how we use it.

-Location data: Glidr uses your device's GPS to provide turn-by-turn ski navigation, locate you on the map, and share your position with friends during active friend sessions.
-Location data is only accessed while you are actively using the app.
+Location data: Glidr uses your device's GPS to provide turn-by-turn ski navigation, locate you on the map, share your position with friends during active friend sessions, and attach your position to community safety reports you submit.
+During an active navigation session, Glidr may continue accessing location in the background so guidance, live sharing, and safety features keep working until you stop navigation.

 Camera: The camera is used solely to scan QR codes when joining a friend session.
 No photos or videos are captured or stored.

-When using the Find Friends feature, your display name and real-time location are temporarily stored in Firebase Realtime Database for the duration of the session.
+When using the Find Friends feature, your display name and real-time location are temporarily stored in Firebase Realtime Database for the duration of the session (up to 12 hours).
 This data is automatically deleted when the session ends.

 Glidr uses the following third-party services: